mremily9/workshop-task-8/README.md

 **Final coding comments**
 - I was able to learn about APIs and implementing it
-- I found a lot of trouble in displaying the data vs learning how to the API
+- I found a lot of trouble in displaying the data vs learning how to use the API.
--

 # Future development
 - I would like to implement more data about the Pokemon from the API
-- I would love to also have an image of the pokemon to show up as well to give a refernce for the user
+- I would love to also have an image of the Pokemon to show up as well to give a reference for the user.

 # Reflection
-- I found this super fun to do - especially since it was about pokemon - making it interesting in topic
+- I found this super fun to do - especially since it was about pokemon - making it interesting in topic.
-- I would love to experiment mroe with APIs - specifically with images since I didn't get to do that here
+- I would love to experiment mroe with APIs - specifically with images since I didn't get to do that here.
 - I really found the usefulness of APIs from this workshop and found the experiments fun to do.